boundless-xyz/zkc/script/Bridging.md

 # Bridging the canonical ZKC to OP Stack chains
-Before being able to bridge ZKC using common bridges like `https://superbridge.app/`, we must first deploy the bridged token on the L2 and complete one bridge manually.
+This is the process that was used to bridge ZKC to OP stack chains.

 ## 1. Deploy the canonical bridged token on the L2
 ```